keithasaurus/koda-validate/docs/how_to/results.rst

 Working with ``Invalid``
 ------------------------
-``Invalid`` instances provide machine-readable validation failure data.
+:class:`Invalid` instances provide machine-readable validation failure data.
 Usually this is not terribly useful on its own.
 In most cases you'll want to transform these data in some way before sending it somewhere else.
 The expectation is that built-in, or custom, utility functions should handle this.
-One such built-in function is ``to_serializable_errs``.
-It takes an ``Invalid`` instance and produces errors objects suitable for JSON / YAML serialization.
+One such built-in function is :data:`to_serializable_errs<koda_validate.serialization.to_serializable_errs>`.
+It takes an :class:`Invalid` instance and produces errors objects suitable for JSON / YAML serialization.

 .. testcode:: 3